bencoveney/creation/README.md

 - Trying to make good decisions based on fallible information
 - Balancing resource generation with military
 - Expanding your civilisations influence
+- Combat has risk/reward.
+You might send out raiders and never hear from them again.

 ### Future ideas